How to install roofing battens - 4 simple steps

 When you're ready to secure the battens to the rafters, the first step is to ensure you're using the right nails.
 According to BS 5534, the nails used to fix battens to rafters should usually have a diameter of at least 3.35mm.
 The nails should provide a minimum of 40mm penetration into the rafter, so a nail length of 65mm is generally recommended.

 Start at the lower edge of the roof, nailing the batten into place at the centre of the rafter.
 Joints should be directly over rafters, with the batten square cut, tightly butted and skewed nailed.

 If a batten end is to be set in mortar, be sure an appropriate treatment has been applied or the non-cut end is set in the mortar; this is not required for dry-fix systems.

 Once the roof battens are installed, it's time to start covering the roof.
 Here at Marley, we have a wide range of coverings to suit different sectors, pitches, geographical locations and aesthetic requirements.
 We also offer a variety of accessories for dry-fix application, ventilation and detailing.

-You can find out more about our comprehensive roofing system here, and be sure to check out our collection of technical resources, which includes an estimator and information about our CPDs.
+Find out more about our comprehensive roofing system, and be sure to check out our collection of technical resources, which includes an estimator and information about our CPDs.